Below is a list of all lectures. Click on the buttons below to hide the categories of lectures you are not interested in.

 3. How to select the appropriate near addition?

-Experts: Susan Gromacki, Eef van der Worp, Richard Smith, Paweł Wydrych
+Experts: Susan Gromacki, Eef van der Worp, Richard Smith, Paweł Wydrych, Patrycja Stawik

 Moderators: Dorota Szczęsna-Iskander, Tomasz Popielewski